taoteh1221/Open_Crypto_Tracker/README.txt

 -Add / edit / delete your own price alerts and charts for assets / exchanges / market pairings (supports multiple exchanges / market pairings per asset).

--Import / Export your portfolio in CSV (spreadsheet) file format.
+-Import / export your portfolio in CSV (spreadsheet) file format.

 -A news page with over 30 different cryptocurrency-related RSS feeds to select from, including company and organization blogs / news sites / podcasts / reddit and stackexchange forums.